lisette-solis/scraping_assignment/README.md

-This is a coding assignment on web scraping that I completed for class.
+## This is the description of a coding assignment on web scraping that I completed for class.
 I cannot share the code publicly but I can share it upon request.

 # Scraping Chicago Parks